chen-junkai/chen-junkai.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a master's student at School of Software Technology, Zhejiang University.
+Hello you!
+I am **Junkai** Chen (陈**俊凯**), currently a master's student at School of Software Technology, Zhejiang University.

+I feel very lucky to have [Prof. Xing Hu](https://xing-hu.github.io/) as my supervisor, which makes this journey incredibly rewarding and meaningful to me.
+Besides, I am also grateful for the generous support and guidance from [Dr. Xin Xia](https://xin-xia.github.io/).

-I am very fortunate to work under the supervision of [Prof. Xing Hu](https://xing-hu.github.io/) and [Prof. Xin Xia](https://xin-xia.github.io/).
-My research aims to build more general, reliable, and accessible AI systems for software engineering.
+In the era of Artificial Intelligence (AI), every single detail in software development and mainteinance is being revisited and reshaped by novel technologies like large language models.
+My research aims to build more effective, efficient, and reliable AI systems for software engineering, ultimately moving towards fully automated software engineering and creating a world defined by ubiquitous software.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.